-- 1. Reduce existing chronic threats by obtaining further detailed information concerning Leaking Underground Storage Tanks (LUST's) or other Underground Storage Tanks (UST's) within the SWPA that are now in service or were in the past.
+1. Reduce existing chronic threats by obtaining further detailed information concerning Leaking Underground Storage Tanks (LUST's) or other Underground Storage Tanks

+- (UST's) within the SWPA that are now in service or were in the past.
 This information should include the type of leak detection and corrosion protection currently being used at the facility. - 2.
 Investigate what types of preventative pollution measures are being conducted by the industrial or commercial facilities located within the SWPA.
 Some facilities may already have developed their Groundwater Protection Plan (GPP) for their facility. - 3.
-Inspect the SWPA regularly. - 4.
+The railroad is threat due to the possibility of derailment, spills or leaks.
+A section of railroad passes through the SWPA. - 4.
+Inspect the SWPA regularly. - 5.
 Nitrate trends should be analyzed and developed to determine if the concentration is increasing, decreasing, or stable.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
-Drinking water that meets the MCL standard is associated with little or no risk and is considered safe. - 5.
-The source for this system was determined to be GWUDI.
-The system needs to determine the corrective action to comply with the Surface Water Treatment Rule (SWTR) requirements; either filter, disinfect and monitor in accordance with the SWTR; abandon the source and develop a replacement source or rehabilitate the source to prevent surface water influence.

-- 6. Implement Land Use Planning tools to influence future developments within the SWPA.
-One way to accomplish this is to join forces with the county to adopt a zoning ordinance that would govern certain uses that are considered thigh threats to ground water. - 7.
-Provide maps of the SWPA to the Pendleton County Planning Commission to make them aware of the location of proposed development in relation to the water supply source. - 8.
+Drinking water that meets the MCL standard is associated with little or no risk and is considered safe. - 6.
+Two of the three sources for this system were determined to be GWUDI.
+The system needs to determine the corrective action to comply with the Surface Water Treatment Rule (SWTR) requirements; either filter, disinfect and monitor in accordance with the SWTR; abandon the source and develop a replacement source or rehabilitate the source to prevent surface water influence. - 7.
+Implement Land Use Planning tools to influence future developments within the SWPA.
+One way to accomplish this is to join forces with the county to adopt a zoning ordinance that would govern certain uses that are considered thigh threats to ground water. - 8.
+Provide maps of the SWPA to Preston County government officials to make them aware of the location of proposed development in relation to the water supply source. - 9.
 Establish or encourage buffering around sinkholes.
 Buffering techniques in use in other regions range from encouraging landowners to provide vegetative buffers to purchasing rights from the landowner.
-Once significant sinkholes are identified, individual assessments will need to be made to determine the best method of buffering. - 9.
-Establish funds to purchase land banks of critical areas (e.g. around sinkholes, wells, springs) to preserve the areas from future development. - 10.
+Once significant sinkholes are identified, individual assessments will need to be made to determine the best method of buffering. - 10.
+Establish funds to purchase land banks of critical areas (e.g. around sinkholes, wells, springs or streams) to preserve the areas from future development. - 11.
 Support and encourage the implementation of Best Management Practices for agricultural areas including grazing lands, crop production farms, and orchards.
-In addition, support information can be provided to residents and commercial users to encourage the reduction in over use of common pesticides and fertilizers. - 11.
-Implement systems for regular collection of hazardous waste from residents - 12.
-Encourage and implement public education about your water supply regarding its susceptibility to contamination and ways to protect.
+In addition, support information can be provided to residents and commercial users to encourage the reduction in over use of common pesticides and fertilizers. - 12.
+Implement systems for regular collection of hazardous waste from residents.

+- 13. Encourage and implement public education about your water supply regarding its susceptibility to contamination and ways to protect.
 This could come in the form of brochures containing information and advice about ground water and the local terrain.
-The Berkeley County Health Department has an on-going educational program that is presented to all fourth graders in the county. - 13.
-Support and encourage the identification of contamination incidents by citizens. - 14.
+For example, the Berkeley County Health Department has an on-going educational program that is presented to all fourth graders in the county. - 14.
+Support and encourage the identification of contamination incidents by citizens. - 15.
 Include information regarding contamination and source water protection in mailings to homeowners, including non-emergency contact information.
-Reduce the amount of septic systems in use by extension of the public sewer system or other approved systems. - 15.
+Reduce the amount of septic systems in use by extension of the public sewer system or other approved systems. - 16.
 Conduct additional dye tracings and investigations to verify and refine the SWPA delineation.
-This will provide Pendleton PSD Brandywine with a higher level of confidence in the areas in which various management efforts may be created.
+This will provide the Terra Alta Water System with a higher level of confidence in the areas in which various management efforts may be created.
+It may be possible to determine the area of direct influence of Snowy Creek.